wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 - The purpose of the social cognitive mode is to gain acceptance by the tribe; to *belong*.

 ## When
-- The default mode is ALWAYS always, by default, UNLESS it is overridden by the social mode.
+- The default cognitive mode is ALWAYS in control, in EVERY context, by default, UNLESS it is overridden by the social cognitive mode.
-- The social mode overrides the default mode ONLY when required to do so by the tribal narrative fiction.
-Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular contexts that are VERY SPECIFIC TO THE TRIBE.
+- The social cognitive mode overrides the default cognitive mode ONLY when required to do so by the tribal narrative fiction.
+Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular, highly specific contexts, SPECIFIC TO THE TRIBE.

 ## What / How
 - default mode: n/a (The core DCM hypothesis does not require us to specify!)